 Become a Master:

-Mastering figurative langauge not only will score you A's on your poetry exams, but can serve you well later on in life, especially if you decide to become a lawyer.
+Mastering figurative language not only will score you A’s on your poetry exams, but can serve you well later on in life, especially if you decide to become a lawyer.
 Below we will give examples of and discuss figurative language in poetry. [caption id=“attachment_130143” align=“aligncenter” width=“640”]

 - metaphor - a comparison between two seemingly unlike things.
 Examples of poems containing metaphors abound.